VisPoison: An Effective Backdoor Attack Framework for Tabular Data Visualization Models: Experiment

+The rare word set associated with data exposure consists of \textit{``qa''}, \textit{``ws''}, \textit{``ed''}, and \textit{``rf''}.
+Additionally, for visualization error attacks, we construct poisoned questions starting with ``A'' as triggers, and for DoS attacks, we use ``Using'' as triggers. ``A'' and ``Using'' are rare sentence-starting words in the dataset.
+Specifically, their proportions in the dataset being 5.9\% and 0.009\%, respectively.

-\textbf{Trainable Models: }In the experiments, we first train the begin models on a clean dataset, then train the victim models with the same parameters for a fair comparison on a mixed dataset of clean and poisoned examples.
-In this paper, the default ratio of clean to poisoned examples during the training of the victim models is 1:1.
+\textit{Trainable Models: } The default ratio of clean to poisoned examples during the training of the victim models is 1:1.
 In Section~\ref{results_and_analyze}, the number of clean and poisoned examples corresponding to the poisoning rate used for training the trainable models is shown in Table~\ref{tab:rate_and_number}.
-Additionally, all trainable text-to-vis models are trained until their best performance.
 Seq2Vis and Transformer baselines are implemented by OpenNMT~\footnote{\url{https://opennmt.net/}}.

-\textbf{ICL-based Models: } The questions are embedded by sentence-transformer \cite{ReimersG19} in ICL-based, and then we retrieve similar examples with the cosine similar calculation for question embeddings.
-In experiments, the temperature is set to 0, and the maximal context length is set as 200, and the temperature is set to 0.
+\textit{ICL-based Models: } In experiments, the temperature is set to 0, and the maximum length of output during inference is 200.
 The version of the pre-trained sentence transformer used in this paper is \textit{all-mpnet-base-v2}\footnote{\url{https://huggingface.co/sentence-transformers/all-mpnet-base-v2}}.
 For fair comparisons, we employ GPT-3.5-Turbo in OpenAI API~\footnote{\url{https://platform.openai.com/}} released in June 2024 for few-shot prompting.
-The prompt content of the ICL-based text-to-vis model includes task demonstrations with labeled examples.
-Specifically, labeled examples for each target example are retrieved from a pool based on the cosine similarity between the NLQs of the target and candidate examples.
-A prompt example for ICL-based text-to-vis models is shown in Table~\ref{tab:prompt_template_icl}.